-PHC offers both kinds of visit opportunities, with regular options to visit classes and worship in chapel.
-Open House Days feature special sessions with college leadership, faculty, and students-including the opportunity to tour inside the dorms.
+PHC offers both kinds of visit opportunities, with regular options to visit classes, worship in chapel, and stay a night in the dorms.
+Open House Days feature special sessions with college leadership, faculty, and students-including the opportunity to spend a night in the dorms.
 See the campus visit website for details: phc.edu/visit-phc.